 Cork Airport is the second-largest of the three principal international airports in the Republic of Ireland, after Dublin and ahead of Shannon.
 It is located 6.5 km south of Cork city in an area known as Farmers Cross.

 Leaves from Bantry pier, in Bantry Marina, just up from the Maritime Hotel

 The Whiddy Island Ferry, Ocean Star 3, is licensed by the Dept. of the Marine and fully insured to take passengers to and from the island.

 The short trip from Bantry pier takes approximately 10-15 minutes.
 You'll find the regular schedule on their webpages.
-And any of our events including the ferry fair will detail the relevant ferry time.
+And any of our events involving a ferry journey, will detail the relevant ferry time(s).